raghurana/aws-stackops-serverless/Readme.md

 Deploy Serverless Functions (from Terminal)
 ==========================================

+Navigate to StackopsServerlessFunctions directory then, create a new file and name it stacks.json and copy the contents of the Config Json file above to use as a template for the contents of this file.
+Modify contents with correct instance ids.
+This file has been added to .gitignore to prevent any accidental commits.
+In the future this config will move to AWS SSM Param store.

-Navigate to StackopsServerlessFunctions directory and run the command below:
+and finally run the command below:

 `dotnet lambda deploy-serverless`